-Applications for the MSc in Statistics are considered in three rounds; for more information about the rounds and details on how to apply please see the main College Online Postgraduate Prospectus and our Frequently Asked Questions section.
+For more information on how to apply please see the main College Online Postgraduate Prospectus and our Frequently Asked Questions section.

 Statistics is a dynamic and thriving scientific discipline that has relevance in almost every area of the modern world.
 Statisticians work on fascinating problems at the interface where mathematics meets the natural sciences, medicine, engineering, social and political science, data science and finance, as well as being a theoretically rich and diverse discipline its own right.